Ties and Tie Breaking

 A player may earn a full-point bye in a round.
 This happens when there are an odd number participants in the tournament (or section of a tournament).
 Typically the lowest ranked player receives the bye and earns a full point in the tournament standings.

 A player may request one or more half-point byes in an event if that tournament allows half-point byes.
+FIDE events may allow more than just one 1/2 point bye if published in advace.
 All requests for byes should be made to the the chief Tournament Director by the deadline, which is typically prior to round 2.
 Byes will be allowed in any round unless the TD specifies otherwise.
+In both USCF and FIDE events, even if a player has requested or taken a half-point bye(s), a player is still subject to receiving a full-point bye in any round.